 How to Find The Best NA or AA Meetings in Denver, CO

 If you have a problem with alcohol or drugs and you’re seeking a solution, our hats are off to you.
-Addiction to any toxic substance can create insanity in your life and lead to unmanageability (not to mention cause a fatal overdose).
-It takes great strength and courage to face your problem head on and take action.
+Addiction to any toxic substance can create insanity and lead to unmanageability (not to mention cause a fatal overdose).
+It takes great strength and courage to face your problem and take action.
 We’re glad you’re here looking for information about AA meetings in Denver.
 If you want to learn about Denver NA meetings, we can help with that too.

-If you don’t think you need rehab – or you’re just not ready to make that kind of commitment – we completely understand.
+We completely understand if you don’t think you need rehab – or you’re just not ready to make that kind of commitment.
 Going to a 12-Step program is an awesome way to kickstart your recovery journey.
-If you find that you cannot stay away from alcohol or drugs after attending meetings, you can always revisit the idea of going for addiction treatment later.
+If you cannot avoid alcohol or drugs after attending meetings, you can always revisit the idea of going for addiction treatment later.

-In this article, we will talk extensively about Alcoholics Anonymous and Narcotics Anonymous in Denver.
-However, we want you to know that you have the option of attending several other 12-Step programs in the area.
+This article will talk extensively about Alcoholics Anonymous and Narcotics Anonymous in Denver.
+However, we want you to know that you can attend several other 12-Step programs in the area.
 These include:

-Going to a 12-Step program in Denver is all about finding a place where you feel comfortable so that you can find freedom in your life and connect with other recovering people.
+Going to a 12-Step program in Denver is all about finding a place where you feel comfortable finding freedom in your life and connecting with other recovering people.
 The decision of where you choose to go is completely up to you.
 AA and NA are the most popular programs.
 Let’s talk about these two.

 Alcoholics Anonymous in Denver Vs. Narcotics Anonymous – What’s the Difference?

-AA and NA have a lot in common, but there are some notable differences that are worth mentioning.
-Many people seeking recovery get confused about which fellowship would be best for them.
+AA and NA have much in common, but some notable differences are worth mentioning.
+Many people seeking recovery need clarification about which fellowship is best for them.
 We hope we can help you decide.

 Keep in mind that both of these programs center around the 12 Steps.
 You work these steps with a sponsor.
 You find a sponsor at the meetings you attend.
 You will learn more about how this works when you actually start going to meetings.
-It is recommended that you attend a meeting a day every day for 90 days.
+You should attend a meeting every day for 90 days.
 This allows you to get to know people and establishes a routine that helps you stay sober.

 The major difference between AA and NA is the first step: